CodingDiva404/skill-swap/README.md

   - Skill you can teach
   - Skill you want to learn

-- 💖 **Tinder-like Match Experience**
-  - Swipe-style UI for matches
-  - Visual feedback on successful matches
-  - Sound / notification on new match (optional enhancement)

 - 🧑‍🤝‍🧑 **Peer-to-Peer Connection**
   - Users can connect via meeting links (Jitsi / Google Meet based)